Hypercubical manifolds in homotopy type theory: The hypercubical manifold in homotopy type theory

 We can observe that this is the 1-skeleton of a tesseract (a 4-dimensional cube), which is homotopic to $\S3$ as expected.

 \begin{remark}

-The group~$Q$ being generated by~$i$ and~$j$, it admits the Cayley~$C$ graph shown on \cref{cayley}.
-This graph describes a higher inductive type (with the vertices as generators and edges as identities) which can be obtained as the fiber of the canonical map $B\set{i,j}^*\to\B Q$, where $\set{i,j}^*$ is the free group on two generators, see~\cite{delooping-generated}.
-Similarly, we have a Cayley graph~$C'$ associated to $\set{x,y,z}$ as generators (where $x$, $y$ and $z$ respectively correspond to $i$, $j$ and $-k$).
-We have a map $f:\HM_1\to\B\set{x,y,z}^*$ which expresses that the target can be obtained from the source by contracting the 1-cell~$w$ to a point.
-We also have a map $g:\B\set{i,j}^*\to\B\set{x,y,z}^*$ which is the canonical inclusion, respectively sending~$x$ and~$y$ to $i$ and~$j$.
-Those maps make the two triangles on the right commute:
+The group~$Q$ is generated by~$i$ and~$j$, and so it admits the Cayley graph~$C$ shown in \cref{cayley}.
+This graph describes a HIT (with the vertices as generators and edges as identities) which can be obtained as the fiber of the canonical map $\B\set{i,j}^*\to\B Q$, where $\set{i,j}^*$ is the free group on two generators, see~\cite[Theorem 16]{delooping-generated}.
+Similarly, we have a Cayley graph~$C'$ associated to~$\set{x,y,z}$ as generators (where $x$, $y$ and $z$ respectively correspond to $i$, $j$ and $-k$).
+We have a map $f:\HM_1\to\B\set{x,y,z}^*$ which expresses that the target can be obtained from the source by contracting the 1-cell~$w$ to a point, \ie

+We also have a map $g:\B\set{i,j}^*\to\B\set{x,y,z}^*$ which is the canonical inclusion of cells, respectively sending~$x$ and~$y$ to $i$ and~$j$.
+These maps make the two triangles on the right commute:

-In other words, those maps express that $\B\set{i,j}^*$ can be obtained as a subquotient of $\HM_1$ (quotienting~$w$ and forgetting $z$).
-By the universal property of~$C'$ which is a fiber, we have similar maps $f'$ and $g'$ as shown above between the fibers, expressing that~$C$ can be obtained as a subquotient of~$\fib{\phi_1}$, by quotienting all 1-cells of the from $(w,q)$ with $q\in Q$ (and thus identifying all 0-cells $(b,q)$ with $(a,q)$) and forgetting all the 1-cells of the form $(z,q)$ with~$q\in Q$.
-It can namely be checked that if we perform those operations on~$\HM_1$ pictured in~\cref{tesseract} we recover the traditional Cayley graph pictured in~\cref{cayley}. \end{remark}
+where $\twoheadrightarrow$ (\resp $\hookrightarrow$) indicates a map which is surjective (\resp injective) on loop spaces.
+In other words, these maps express that $\B\set{i,j}^*$ can be obtained as a ``subquotient'' of $\HM_1$ (quotienting by~$w$ and forgetting $z$).
+By the universal property of~$C'$ which is a fiber, we have similar maps $f'$ and $g'$ as shown above between the fibers, expressing that~$C$ can be obtained as a subquotient of~$\fib{\phi_1}$, by quotienting all 1-cells of the form $(w,q)$ with $q\in Q$ (and thus identifying all 0-cells $(b,q)$ with $(a,q)$) and forgetting all the 1-cells of the form $(z,q)$ with~$q\in Q$.
+It can be checked that if we perform these operations on~$\HM_1$ pictured in~\cref{tesseract} we recover the traditional Cayley graph pictured in~\cref{cayley}. \end{remark}